isuPatches/android-wisefy/README.md

 - Rewritten in Kotlin
     - Static analysis tools added
 - Ability to get the IP of a device
-- Additional details in callback for adding a network:
+- Additional details in callbacks for adding a network:
     - The new id of the network
     - The WifiConfiguration of the network that was added
 - isNetworkInConfigurationList renamed isNetworkSaved